CharleneMcKeown/DevOps-and-Containers/README.md

 ``` bash
 az login
 ```
-You will see the below message.
+You will see a message similar to the below.
 Follow the instructions to authenticate to the Azure resource manager.

 <img src="screenshots/Azlogin.PNG" alt="AZ login" width="400px"/>